Please email your comments & questions to geovisual at comcast.net. Thank you.

 Kate Kirkman

 1897 - Woman's Building, Tennessee Centennial Exposition (now Centennial Park), Nashville, Tennessee (USA).
 No longer exists.
 Site (near the fair's full-scale reproduction of the Parthenon) is marked by a subsequent monument with a sphere on top.
-Its plaque contains two quotations by Mrs. Van Leer (Kate) Kirkman, President, Woman's Department: "That that is round can be no rounder" and "Women's Work.
-Whatever may be necessary to preserve the sanctity of the home and ensure the freedom of the state."
-Lower image by EWL.
+Its plaque contains two obscure quotations by Mrs. Van Leer (Kate) Kirkman, President, Woman's Department: "That that is round can be no rounder." and "Women's Work.
+Whatever may be necessary to preserve the sanctity of the home."
+Right image by EWL.

 Adrian Jones